anirudh-inspera/psychometric-test-plotly/README.md

 Link to Plotly JS Docs - https://plotly.com/javascript/

-To run this you can run the following command -
+To run this make sure you have node js installed and then run the following command - `npx lite-server`
-`npx lite-server`
 Press Y if the prompt asks you to install lite-server (this only happens the first time you run the command)